-Assets: From the IRS and Comerica fight, we have a pretty clear idea of the exact assets controlled by Prince at the time of his death, and their disputed values.
+From the IRS and Comerica fight, we were given pretty clear idea of the exact assets controlled by Prince at the time of his death, and their disputed values.
 Below is a breakdown of the most significant assets and their values:

 - NPG Publishing – the entity that owns his songwriting copyrights.
 Comerica pegged the value of NPG at $21 million.
 The IRS pegged the value at $37 million.

 - "Writer's Share" of songwriting catalog – Comerica pegged $11 million.
 The IRS pegged $22 million.

 - NPG Records – Prince's record label.
 Comerica pegged the value at $19.4 million.
 The IRS pegged $46.5 million.

 - Paisley Park – 149 acre of mostly undeveloped land in Chanhassen, Minnesota.
 Comerica pegged $11 million.
 IRS pegged $15 million.

 Prince was born Prince Rogers Nelson on June 7, 1958 in Minneapolis, Minnesota.
 His mother Mattie Della was a jazz singer and his father, John Lewis Nelson, was a pianist and songwriter.
 His parents and all of his grandparents hailed from Louisiana.
 Prince's sister Tyka was born two years after Prince.
 Encouraged by his parents, both siblings had a strong interest in music.
 Prince wrote his first song on his father's piano when he was just seven years old.
 Prince's parents divorced when he was ten, and from then on he had a fractured relationship with his parents and eventually stepparents and half-siblings.
 He would often bounce from home to home.
 Prince's dad ultimately kicked him out.
 Prince played football, basketball, and baseball at Central High School.
 He was also a student at the Minnesota Dance Theatre.
 He continued to play recreational basketball as an adult.